ldcas-uc3m/CA-Project1/README.md

 This task consists of the performance evaluation of the sequential application. <br/>
 To carry out the performance evaluation you must measure the application execution time.
 You are expected to represent graphically your results.
 Keep in mind the following considerations:
 * Run each experiment a given number of times and take the average value.
 You are recommended to perform each experiment at least 10 or more executions so that you can give a confidence interval.
-* Study results for dierent object populations.
+* Study results for different object populations.
 Consider cases with 1000, 2000 and 4000
-* Study results for dierent number of iterations: Consider cases with 50, 100 and 200.
+* Study results for different number of iterations: Consider cases with 50, 100 and 200.

 Represent graphically total execution times.
 Represent graphically average time per iteration. <br/>
 Include in your report the conclusions you may infer from results.
 Do not limit to describing data.
 You must search for a convincing explanation of results.